ebruoglakkaya/ebruoglakkaya/README.md

 - I'm trying to learn everything about useful things / or useless _-sometimes-_
 - I love everything about js
 - I have a bachelor degree in Computer Engineer (Halic University | 2019)
-- I have some certificates on web and mobile development
 - I'm use React& Native for mobile front-end

 #### Connect with me: